 This investigation will most likely include an interview.
 Make sure that you prepare thoroughly for this interview.
 Answer all questions clearly and honestly, and make an effort to show that you are committed to fixing the mistakes that you have made in the past.
 In most cases, if you have only been charged with one DUI, and you cooperate with the Medical Board, you will not lose your medical license.
 However, the Medical Board will take multiple DUIs much more seriously.
 You could potentially lose your medical license if you are convicted of several DUIs and show no desire to change.

 As a doctor, you could face severe consequences if you get a DUI.
 If you fail to properly report your DUI to the Medical Board, you could risk losing your medical license.
 Furthermore, if you do not cooperate with the Board’s investigation, you could lose your medical license.
 Getting a DUI could potentially end your career as a doctor.
 In many cases, you will be able to keep your medical license, as long as you can prove that you know that you have made a mistake, and will not let it happen again.
 Still, it is important to consider these consequences and take the Medical Board’s investigation seriously.
-If you are concerned about your medical license because you recently got a DUI, you can contact Ruane Attorneys for assistance by clicking here.
+If you are concerned about your medical license because you recently got a DUI, you can contact Ruane Attorneys for assistance.